temporalio/cli/temporalcli/commandsmd/commands.md

 NOTES FOR ERICA

-* All URLs are borked due to Info Arch re-org
+* All URLs are borked due to Info Arch re-org (fixed for now)
+* What changes have been introduced asynchronously.
+I've seen stuff on Slack.
+* What's the best way to do async conversations other than PRs?

 * Word wrapping to 80 chars
     * What about options? they tend to run long
     * Could the text go to a second line after the spaced-dash?